caltechads/python-ldap-faker/doc/source/index.rst

 * For ``search_ext`` and ``search_s``, your filter string will be validated as a valid LDAP filter, and your filter will be applied directly to your objects in our fake "server" to generate the result list.
 No canned searches!
+* For search, both Paged Results (OID 1.2.840.113556.1.4.319) and server side sorting (OID 1.2.840.113556.1.4.473) are supported and are advertised when the server side checks what controls it supports.
 * Inspect your call history for all calls (name, arguments), and test the order in which they were made
 * Simulate multiple fake LDAP "servers" with different sets of objects that